TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

 multiple entries in :attr:`~Mock.mock_calls` on a mock.
 Manually constructing the sequence of calls can be tedious.

-:meth:`~call.call_list` can construct the sequence of calls from the same chained call:
+:meth:`~call.call_list` can construct the sequence of calls kutoka the same chained call:

     >>> m = MagicMock()